Father Siegfried Widera

 Summary of Abuse Allegations against Father Siegfried Widera:

-According to media reports, in 1973, Father Siegfried Widera was convicted of sexual abuse and was sentenced to three years’ probation.
+Father Siegfried Widera was ordained a priest in 1967, who served in the Diocese of Orange.
+According to media reports, in 1973, he was convicted of sexual abuse and was sentenced to three years’ probation.
 He pleaded guilty to sexual perversion after admitting to sexually abusing an 11 year-old boy, to “fondling a number of boys’ privates and allowing at least 2-3 boys to commit sodomy on him” at St. Mary’s.
 Father Widera was allowed to continue working and was reassigned to St. Andrew’s in Delavan, Wisconsin.
 The parishioners of St. Andrew’s were not informed about Father Widera’s conviction or history of sexual abuse.